 "See ya around, Hope," I said, not able to force myself to call her by anything else.
 For some reason the normal terms of newbie, she-bean or shank didn't seem to apply to her.

 That night sleep was again elusive and again I found myself gazing up and the stars.
-I wanted to hit my head against something as the same questions spiralled around my head, why were we here?
+I wanted to hit my head against something as the same questions circled around in my head: why were we here?
 Was there a way out?
 What was the point?
 Why did I continue to run like a mouse in their games?

-The thoughts swirled around and around my head and the vicious, cruel voice came back.
+The thoughts swirled around and around and the vicious, cruel voice came back.

 It was pointless, I was useless, there was no hope and I should end it.
 Let these guys be happy with their partners, eventually they would all have one at this rate I should end it before one of the poor girls got stuck with me.